ibrahim-kocyigit/kocyigit-dsml/backlog/00_calculus_syllabus.md

 ---

 ## Prerequisites

 - Basic knowledge of Python programming.
 - Familiarity with high school-level calculus (optional but helpful).

 ---

 ## Tools and Libraries

 - Python libraries: NumPy, SymPy, Matplotlib.
 - Jupyter Notebook for hands-on coding.

 ---

 ## Learning Outcomes

 By the end of this course, you will:

 1. Understand foundational calculus concepts and their importance in machine learning.
 2. Be able to compute derivatives and integrals.
 3. Apply optimization techniques like gradient descent.
 4. Understand how calculus is used in training machine learning models.
 5. Use calculus to analyze and improve machine learning algorithms.

+---

+## Recommended Resources

+*   **Textbooks:**
+    *   *Calculus* by James Stewart (a classic, comprehensive textbook)
+    *   *Calculus: Early Transcendentals* by Jon Rogawski and Colin Adams
+*   **Online Courses:**
+    *   Khan Academy's Calculus course (excellent for visual explanations and practice)
+    *   3Blue1Brown's "Essence of Calculus" series on YouTube (highly recommended for building intuition)